 The major differences between the jobs held by the full-time equivalent local workers of the Maranoa Regional Council and Queensland were:

-- Education and Training (+115 full-time equivalent local workers)
+- Accommodation and Food Services (+43 full-time equivalent local workers)